 Sprout City Farms Staff

-Meg Caley, Director of Farming Operations and Education, and Co-Founder
+Meg Caley, Director of Farming Operations and Education, Denver Green School Community Farm Manager, and Co-Founder

-Meg has a passion for bringing people together in the garden and around the table, growing food and community simultaneously.
+Meg has a passion for bringing people together in the field and around the table, growing food and community simultaneously.
 She has been working on a variety of farms since graduating college in 2005, has experience as a classroom and outdoor educator, and loves helping children and adults alike discover their new favorite vegetable.
-She moved to Colorado in 2008 from a grassfed meat and dairy farm in central New Jersey, where she was the head cheesemaker.
-Meg has enjoyed her work in Denver so far on various urban agriculture projects including Produce Denver, an edible landscaping company; DeLaney Community Farm in Aurora, a nonprofit CSA project of Denver Urban Gardens; and her own backyard food forest in the North Park Hill neighborhood.
-She has also worked as an intern at Berry Patch Farms in Brighton, a pick-your-own fruit and vegetable market farm; as a farmers’ market operator for Haystack Mountain Goat Dairy out of Longmont; and as a cheesemonger and teacher of mozzarella-making classes at The Truffle Cheese Shop.
+She moved to Denver in 2008 from Cherry Grove Farm, a grassfed meat and dairy farm in central New Jersey, where she spent two years as head cheesemaker getting their cheese products going.
+Meg has enjoyed her work in Colorado so far on various agriculture projects including Produce Denver, DeLaney Community Farm, Berry Patch Farms, Haystack Mountain Goat Dairy, and ever the cheese nerd, as a cheesemonger and teacher of cheese-making classes at The Truffle Cheese Shop and Denver Botanic Gardens.
+She also sits on the advisory boards of CSU’s Building Farmers Program and DBG’s Front Range Beginning Farmers Conference, and is on the leadership committee of the Mile-High Farmers, a co-chapter of Rocky Mountain Farmers Union and National Young Farmers Coalition.
 Meg is thrilled to be developing Sprout City Farms to work towards a thriving local food system in the Denver area: sprouting city farms, rooting city farmers, and reconnecting folks to the land and food that sustain them.

 As “founder and farmer-in-chief,” Meg manages all aspects of the operations and programs at the Denver Green School Community Farm and oversees staff at the Mountair Park Community Farm and the Dahlia Campus Community Farm.
 She can be reached at firstname.lastname@example.org